paudeldileep/dicomImageSlides/README.md

     4. Navigate to each image in a slide
     4. Add further images to each slide
     5. Remove current slide
-    6. Download images in the current slide
+    6. Download pptx of each slide(todo: need to convert dicom images to png/jpg to work with powerpoint)

+    Added:
+        1.Images are now sent to server and accessed using server URL(suited for doing .dcm to png/jpg conversion at server side)

 ### `Limitations`

     * Please add DICOM images (.dcm)to slide from your local storage(device)
-    * Images are not sent to server and accessed using temporary local URL
     * Random app crashes while scrolling down each image on a slide (advised to wait 10-15 sec before scrolling on a slide)
-    * Because of local object URL the downloaded files are also not actual .dcm (but the code work fine with image URLs pulled from server)
+    * Because of .dcm extension the DICOM images are not visible in pptx file *

 ### Dependencies

     1. "react-cornerstone-viewport" for viewing the images
     2. "react-responsive-carousel" for creating slide carousel
+    3. "pptxgenjs" for creating and downloading pptx from slide images

 ## Available Scripts for running locally: